NikolajDanger/fandom-py/docs/source/getting_started.rst

 .. code-block:: python

     fandom.search("Kvothe", results = 1)
-    # ['Kvothe']
+    # [('Kvothe', 2230)]

-Seems like Kvothe's wiki page just has the title *Kvothe*.
+Seems like Kvothe's wiki page just has the title *Kvothe*, and has the page id *2230*.
 We can use this information to initiate a :class:`fandom.FandomPage` object for the wiki page.
 The :class:`fandom.FandomPage` object contains all usable information about the given page.

 .. code-block:: python

     page = fandom.page(title = "Kvothe")

-Here we used the page title to initialize the page object, but if we had the page-id, we could also have used that:
+Here we used the page title to initialize the page object, but we could also have used the page id:

 .. code-block:: python

-    page.pageid
-    # 2230
     page2 = fandom.page(pageid = 2230)
     page2.title
     # Kvothe